 Ryan Johnson is a veterinary assistant.
 He is also currently enrolled in the pre-vet program at the University of Minnesota.
 In addition to his studies and work, he is a foster coordinator with Twin Cities Pet Rescue, a position he's held for three years.
 Fun fact: Ryan has "foster failed" three out of his five animals.

-JULIA GRIM is a receptionist at MetroPet Animal Hospital.
+JULIA GRIM is a vet assistant at MetroPet Animal Hospital.
 She's well known among clients for her cheerful attitude that helps put them and their pets at ease.
-In her off time, she is a senior at Hamline University studying criminology, and she's a mom to her dog, Grady, and her three cats: Didi, Eli, and Luke.
+In her off time, she is studying to become a vet tech, and she's a mom to her dog, Grady, and her three cats: Didi, Eli, and Luke.
 Fun fact: She would love to have her own pottery studio one day.

 NOODLES was a special-needs cat who lived with us from 2017 to 2018.
 She was our darling, kooky, little munchkin with a meow that sounded like for a parrot’s squawk.
 We miss her greatly.